Dairy Farm Nature Park: Wildlife

-Calling out to all nature lovers, Dairy Farm Nature Park is the place to go if you want to explore the diverse range of wildlife and greenery in Singapore!

-As Dairy Farm Nature Park is a huge plot of land, it is no wonder it is home to a myriad of wildlife.
-Visitors to the farm can expect to encounter different types of wildlife such as the Crimson Sunbirds, Peakcock Ferns, Clouded Monitor Lizards, and also the Longhorn Bettles when they are within the vicinity of the park.
+Visitors to the farm can expect to encounter different types of wildlife such as crimson sunbirds, peacock ferns, clouded monitor lizards, and also longhorn beetles when they are within the vicinity of the park.
 Several parks along the park connectors, such as Dairy Farm Nature Park, provide habitats for a wide variety of bird species, as noted by Belinda Yuen, Lily Kong, and Clive Briffett.
-Based on an extensive survey, their findings highlight the tremendous species of birds that may be found in these places.
+Based on an extensive survey, their findings highlight the tremendous numbers of avian species that may be found in these places.
 A variety of bird species have been observed and reported on the eBird website, where birdwatchers share their findings.
-Among the notable sightings contributed by multiple observers are the Asian Brown Flycatcher (Muscicapa dauurica), Greater Coucal (Centropus sinensis), and Red-legged Crake (Rallina fasciata), along with many others.
-With the amount of different bird species spotted at Dairy Farm Nature Park, it is no wonder that bird lovers will frequent this park.
+Among the notable sightings contributed by multiple observers are the Asian brown flycatcher (Muscicapa dauurica), greater coucal (Centropus sinensis), and red-legged crake (Rallina fasciata), along with many others.
+With the amount of different bird species spotted at Dairy Farm Nature Park, it is no wonder that bird lovers will frequent the park.

 In 2012, researchers Zestin Wen Wen Soh and Robin Wen Jiang Ngiam conducted a study across seven different parks, including Dairy Farm Nature Park, and discovered a significant presence of flower-visiting fauna.
 Both Soh and Ngiam discovered species from the Hymenoptera, Lepidoptera, Diptera, Coleoptera, and Blattodea.
-This diverse biodiversity is complimented by the park's distinct habitats, which sustain a variety of plant species.
-Needless to say, the park is brimming with greenery and flowers, making it an ideal spot to see the plantations that Dairy Farm Nature Park has to offer.
+This biodiversity is complemented by the park's distinct habitats, which sustain a variety of plant species.